new10com/node-jwks-rsa/examples/express-demo/README.md

 A few things will happen now:

  1. `express-jwt` will decode the token and pass the request, the header and the payload to `jwksRsa.expressJwtSecret`
- 2. `jwks-rsa` will then download all signing keys from the JWKS endpoint and see if a one of the signing keys matches the `kid` in the header of the JWT.
+ 2. `@new10com/jwks-rsa` will then download all signing keys from the JWKS endpoint and see if a one of the signing keys matches the `kid` in the header of the JWT.
    a.
 If none of the signing keys match the incoming `kid`, an error will be thrown
    b.
 If we have a match, we will pass the right signing key to `express-jwt`
  3. `express-jwt` will the continue its own logic to validate the signature of the token, the expiration, audience, issuer, ...